Yhteiskuntavastuu - Vastuullisuuden periaatteet

 Reporting and accounting principles

-The primary norms governing CSC are the Finnish Limited Liability Companies Act (624/2006) and the State Shareholdings and Ownership Steering Act (1368/2007 and 1315/2016).
-CSC’s administration is also steered by the Government Resolution on State Ownership Policy (VNK/2020/48), the corporate by-laws and the principles and guidelines defined by the CSC Board of Directors.
-As an unlisted company, CSC also complies with the Corporate Governance 2020 code issued by the Securities Market Association.
+The key norms governing CSC are the Finnish Limited Liability Companies Act (624/2006) and the State Shareholdings and Ownership Steering Act (1368/2007 and 1315/2016).
+CSC's governance is also subject to the Government Resolution on State Ownership Policy (VNK/2020/48), the Articles of Association, the owners’ shareholder agreement, and the principles and guidelines defined by the council and the Board of Directors.
+As an unlisted company, CSC also complies with the Corporate Governance 2020 code issued by the Securities Market Association where applicable.

 CSC's activities are guided by values that emphasize cooperation, expertise, caring and responsibility.
 CSC’s motto “We advance expertise as a community with assurance and integrity” forms the foundation of our corporate culture.
 Our ethical guidelines (Our Way of Working – CSC Code of Conduct) help us operate in line with our values.
 The Code of Conduct explains what is meant by good business practices and healthy engagement with stakeholders, society and the environment.
 These guidelines apply to all CSC personnel and members of the Board of Directors, and all topics addressed in the Code of Conduct are covered during orientation.
 The Code of Conduct is public and CSC also requires its partners to comply with the same principles.